Osaidii/USB-HUB/README.md

 # USB-HUB
 Welcome to a guide to make your own USB 2.0 HUB for less price and get the experience of making and DIY Hardware project.
-This product has a USB-A port to connect to the computer and 4 extra ports, 3 USB-A and one USB-C port.
+This product has a USB-A port to connect to the computer and 4 extra ports, 3 USB-A and 1 USB-C port.
 This guide and the files are open source and completely free to distribute, use, or modify but you are not allowed to sell these files.
 This USB HUB has a transfer rate of 480 Mbs (Megabits per second) or around 60 MBs (MegaBytes per second).
 This is alright for Keyboard, Mouse, Printer, USB Drives, Game Controllers, etc.